 One of the key issues in developing a nitrate monitoring program and understanding the data is denitrification.
-Denitrification results in the transformation of nitrate into harmless nitrogen gas $(NO_3^- \to NO_2^- \to NO + N_2O \to N_2$ (gas)).
+Denitrification results in the transformation of nitrate into harmless nitrogen gas $(NO_3^- \rightarrow NO_2^- \rightarrow NO + N_2O \rightarrow N_2$ (gas)).
 Denitrification is an important process in groundwater and occurs when oxygen is either absent or is present at very low levels in the aquifer.
 These low oxygen conditions are known as reducing conditions and can effectively remove the nitrate from groundwater.
 Knowledge on where these reducing conditions are present in groundwater is critical in developing monitoring strategies and for interpreting the data from monitoring samples.